 A4.2.
 Time cap:

 A4.2.1.
-The time cap occurs after forty-five (45) minutes of game time, if the target has not been reached.
+The time cap occurs after fifty (50) minutes of game time, if the target has not been reached.

 A4.2.2.
 At time cap play continues until completion of the current point.
 If at the completion of the current point neither team has reached thirteen (13) goals, one (1) goal is added to the highest score to determine a time cap target.
 The game continues until a team wins by reaching the time cap target.